-Karl F. MacDorman is an associate professor in the Human-Computer Interaction program of the School of Informatics, Indiana University, and an adjunct associate professor in the Department of Electrical and Computer Engineering of the School of Engineering and Technology, Purdue University.
+Karl F. MacDorman is an associate professor in the Human-Computer Interaction program of the School of Informatics and Computing, Indiana University, and an adjunct associate professor in the Department of Electrical and Computer Engineering of the School of Engineering and Technology, Purdue University.

 Dr. MacDorman received his Bachelor of Arts degree in computer science from University of California, Berkeley in 1988.
 His studies then took him to Cambridge University in the United Kingdom where he completed his Ph.D. in machine learning and robotics in 1997.